-1. On October 31, 2019, North American Fur Producers Inc., NAFA Properties Inc. ("NAFA Properties"), 3306319 Nova Scotia Limited, North American Fur Auctions Inc., NAFA Properties (US) Inc., NAFA Properties Stoughton LLC, North American Fur Auctions (US) Inc., NAFPRO LLC (Wisconsin LLC), NAFA Europe Co-Operatief Ua, NAFA Europe B.V., Daikoku Sp.Z Oo and NAFA Polska Sp.
-Z Oo (collectively, the "Applicants" or "NAFA") commenced these CCAA Proceedings pursuant to the Initial Order.
+On October 31, 2019, North American Fur Producers Inc., NAFA Properties Inc., 3306319 Nova Scotia Limited, North American Fur Auctions Inc., NAFA Properties (US) Inc., NAFA Properties Stoughton LLC, North American Fur Auctions (US) Inc. ("NAFA USA"), NAFPRO LLC (Wisconsin LLC), NAFA Europe Co-Operatief Ua, NAFA Europe B.V., Daikoku Sp.Z Oo and NAFA Polska Sp.
+Z Oo ("NAFA Polska") (collectively, the "Applicants" or "NAFA") commenced these CCAA Proceedings pursuant to the Initial Order.
 The Applicants' principal business consists of advancing loans to mink farmers to produce mink furs for auctions run by the Applicants.
-For ease of reference and readability, capitalized terms not defined in this seventh report of the Monitor (the "Seventh Report") are defined in the glossary attached as Appendix "A" to this Seventh Report.
+For ease of reference and readability, capitalized terms not defined in this ninth report of the Monitor (the "Ninth Report") are defined in the glossary attached as Appendix "A" to this Ninth Report.

 - 2. On November 8, 2019, the Applicants obtained an Amended and Restated Initial Order.
-A copy of the Amended and Restated Initial Order is attached to this Seventh Report as Appendix "B". - 3.
-On November 5, 2020, the Applicants obtained an extension of the Stay Period up to and including April 9, 2021 (the "November Stay Extension").
-On the same day, the Court issued an Order (the "Expanded Powers Order") that, among other things, granted the Monitor expanded powers with respect to certain items, including: - Insurance claims that may be advanced by NAFA.
+A copy of the Amended and Restated Initial Order is attached to this Ninth Report as Appendix "B". - 3.
+On November 5, 2020, the Court issued an Order (the "Expanded Powers Order") that, among other things, granted the Monitor expanded powers with respect to certain items, including: - Insurance claims that may be advanced by NAFA.
 The claims are primarily trade credit insurance claims that NAFA is currently advancing to recover unpaid kit loans advanced to farmers in 2019; - b.
 Claims in respect of NAFA's "rollover loan" balances (i.e. unpaid loans advanced by NAFA in 2018 and prior); - c.
 Litigation in proceedings in which the Applicants are either a plaintiff or claimant (other than these CCAA Proceedings); - d.
 Oversight over material expenditures related to NAFA's nascent "brokerage business" (i.e. the process whereby NAFA finds buyers for fur pelts being marketed by consignors that formerly sold their skins at NAFA's auctions); - e.
 Matters related to NAFA's employees; and - f.
 The right, title and interest of the Applicants in any real property. - 4.
 Since the date of the Expanded Powers Order, the Monitor has been working closely with the Applicants in respect of the items above, with the two parties sharing a common approach without the need to seek direction from the Court.
 The Monitor has provided